amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Rodigia/Rhugnurt.md

 The capital city of Rodigia.
 It sits atop Mount Thogrin, and is ruled by the Mountain King Strullar Anling.
-The city